CarinaAJ/p3-last-chapter/README.md

 ## Last choice

 The user is now being asked if he wishes to place another order or leave the shop.
-If he wishes to leave, he is asked to enter N, and a goodbye message pops up and the programme ends.
+If he wishes to place another order, he is asked to enter 1 and if he wants to leave he should press any other key.

 ![Leave Shop](readme-assets/last-choice-exit.png)

-If he wishes to place another order, he is asked to enter Y and the programme starts again from the beginning.
+If he enters 1 the programme starts again from the beginning.

 ![Order another book](readme-assets/last-choice-new-start.png)